Common attack targets

 • Critical (9.0+ CVSS): Patch buffers/injection flaws within 24hrs of CVE disclosure.

-• High (7.0–8.9 CVSS): Automate scans for misconfigs/weak creds weekly.
+• High (7.0–8.9 CVSS): Automate scans for misconfigurations/weak credentials weekly.

 • Medium (5.0–6.9 CVSS): Enforce encryption/MFA by policy.

-Vulnerability Response Toolkit & Playbook
+Vulnerability Response Toolkit and Playbook

 Vulnerability